ngenova/supermarket-task/README.md

-# supermarket-task
+# Supermarket Testing Task
-Solution for a supermarket checkout that calculates the total price of a number of items
+Solution for a supermarket checkout that calculates the total price of a number of items.